adhikarirsr/adhikarirsr.github.io/_projects/1_project.md

 ---
 layout: page
-title: Biomarker Analyzer
+title:  Biomarker Analyzer: Transforming Medical Lab Reports into Actionable Insights
 description: #with background image
 img: assets/img/12.jpg
 importance: 1
 category: work
-related_publications: true
+related_publications: #true
 ---

-# Biomarker Analyzer: Transforming Medical Lab Reports into Actionable Insights

 In the realm of healthcare, tracking and analyzing biomarker trends over time is crucial for both healthcare providers and patients.
 Today, I'm excited to introduce the Biomarker Analyzer, a sophisticated yet user-friendly Streamlit application that transforms static PDF lab reports into dynamic, visual insights.

 ## The Challenge